 Below you'll find a series of resources we have assembled for current LSM students.

 It is important in preparing students for careers in the life sciences and management that they have a sense of belonging to a common community.
-If this is to be accomplished, all members of the program, the students, as well as the staff and faculty, must work together to create a supportive, inclusive environment that welcomes all regardless of race, gender identity, sexuality, or socioeconomic status.
+If this is to be accomplished, all members of the program, the students, as well as the staff and faculty, must work together to create a supportive, inclusive environment that welcomes all regardless of race, gender identity, sexuality, socioeconomic status or whether they are differently abled.
 Since diversity, inclusion, and belonging are the program’s core values, all involved deserve and should expect to be treated with respect by other members of the community.
 Please remember Penn's Code of Student Conduct.

-UPenn Resources Supporting Diversity lists campus wide resources available for all UPenn students, staff, and faculty.
+Penn Resources Supporting Diversity lists campus wide resources available for all Penn students, staff, and faculty.

 School of Arts & Sciences DEI Office is working toward creating inclusive and equitable practices to provide access to academic research environments and the pursuit of knowledge.

 Wharton Diversity and Inclusion Resources lists multiple campus resources available to all students.

 If you think you have been harmed or for one reason or another feel uncomfortable or unsafe and would like to speak with someone confidentially or report an incident, click here for a list of the resources available.

 If you have been involved in an incident of bias, either as a harmed party or as a witness, and you would like to make a report, you can do so using a Bias Incident Reporting Form.